 The Advanced Search page then shows the multiple kinds of limits that can be applied to your search results.
 Either check a box or select from the drop down menus to narrow your search.
 You will type the year, year range, or a ‘greater than (>)’ or ‘less than (<)’ year.

 Over 95% of the library collections are available directly from the shelves.
 Others belong to the closed access materials category – These include letters, diaries, maps, articles, CDs, and other non- book materials.
 The library staff will offer assistance in finding the material for you.
 KCHR library contains over 14,000 books besides, other documents.
 These are categorized into:-

 Having found an available item on the Catalogue, members must note the CALL NUMBER, which could be found on the spine label of the book as this helps in locating the book.

 Dewey decimal classification 19th (Internationally accepted scheme of classification) is followed.

 To locate a book

-See the classification numbers given under the major headings.
+See the classification numbers and the location given in the catalogue.

 Arrangement of books

-Books are grouped on the basis of subject and arranged according to the alphabetical sequence of the authors names.
+Books are grouped on the basis of subject and arranged in the alphabetical sequence of the authors names.